An ambitious mission

-Plan International’s strategy over the past five years has been to adopt as many cloud-based solutions as possible to allow its IT team to bring maximum value to the organisation.
+Plan International’s strategy over the past five years has been to adopt as many cloud-based solutions as possible to allow its IT team to bring maximum value to the organization.
 The charity wanted to free up time spent overseeing things like data centres and IP connectivity.

 “We wanted to be buying, not building, and really move into driving volume in our investments,” Evans says.
 “We’re trying to move not just to the cloud, but to the stars.”

 The nature of Plan International’s work necessitates that it be open to new tech solutions.
 The charity is currently working on a global monitoring and evaluation (M&E) system that will allow data to be collected on a mobile device, then immediately be sent to the system.
-The organisation needed an access management partner to help steward this shift in operations.
+The organization needed an access management partner to help steward this shift in operations.

 In addition to meeting business requirements, it was important to Plan International to find an identity partner with similar values.
-The charity’s tender process includes a scorecard that measures capability, cost effectiveness, and organisational philosophy.
+The charity’s tender process includes a scorecard that measures capability, cost effectiveness, and organizational philosophy.

 “We get the most value when there’s a true partnership in place and you're willing to give more than technology, but time and effort and experience, and really engage with the unique challenges we face,” Evans says.

 Plan International found that Okta’s IAM solution checked all the requisite boxes, but on an equally important level, that the company shared in its commitment to the humanitarian sector through the Okta for Good initiative.
-This program offers not-for-profit organisations 25 free licenses for Okta products as well as preferential pricing for additional licenses and products.
+This program offers not-for-profit organizations 25 free licenses for Okta products as well as preferential pricing for additional licenses and products.

 “Learning about Okta’s humanitarian philosophy showed us a commitment level to the not-for-profit sector that doesn’t always exist with vendors.
-Okta wasn't simply the right technology choice—it was the right organisation for us to partner with.
+Okta wasn't simply the right technology choice—it was the right organization for us to partner with.
 It’s the people who make a difference in a relationship,” Evans says.